 Career and technical education courses (i.e. AUT-112, LAN-111, etc.) may be free or offered at a reduced cost to dual credit students.

 Whether you attend Moraine Valley after your high school graduation, your Moraine Valley transcript reflects your dual credit courses and can be sent to any institution you attend.
 You can request an official transcript.
-If you want to look into where your credits will be accepted, contact Academic Advising to review transfer guides to four-year institutions or visit transfer.org.
+NOTE: verify that your grades are posted to the student portal prior to requesting a transcript.

 View Your Credits

-It’s easy to view the dual credit you have earned.
+It's easy to view the dual credit you have earned.
 Go to the MVConnect student portal.
-Use the Username Lookup to find your username.
+Use the Forgot your username option to find your username.
 Your password will be your 8-digit birth date (MMDDYYYY).
 Once you have signed onto the campus portal, look under Academic Profile for your transcript.
+Need help logging in?
+Contact the help desk at (708) 608-4357.

 - Contact your high school counselor for student eligibility and dual credit course offerings.

-- Complete Placement testing or submit appropriate ACT scores (if applicable)
+- Complete Placement testing or submit appropriate ACT/SAT/AP scores (if applicable) to your high school counselor.

-- Once the dual credit online application has been received and processed, you will receive a welcome letter in the mail that indicates, Student Identification number and a Moraine Valley student email address.
-Activate your Moraine Valley student email account and frequently check it to remain up to date on communication related to Moraine Valley.
-Check out the FAQ section for instructions on how to setup your email account.
+- Once the dual credit online application has been received and processed, you will receive an email to your personal email within 24 hours indicating, Student Identification number, Moraine Valley student email address and payment instructions, if your course has a dual credit fee.
+Activate your Moraine Valley student email account and frequently check it to remain up to date on communication-related to Moraine Valley.

 - Pay for your dual credit course fees (if applicable) either online, in-person or by phone by the appropriate deadline.